ezzing/3DLayout-documentation/4-Customization.md

     }

-Note: the **id** value should be diferent for each module in the list.
+Note: the **id** value should be different for each module in the list.

 ### DefaultRoofs